RicardoMPPires/Excel-Data-Viewer/README.md

-# 🌱 Excel Emissions Analyzer
+# 🌱 Excel Data Viewer

 This project is a full-stack web application that allows users to **upload Excel files** containing company energy and emissions data.
 It processes the data, calculates key **environmental indicators**, and displays insights through **interactive charts and tables**.